dulingo

 Things to Consider Before Moving to Egypt

-Staying in Egypt means low living expenses.
-Therefore, many students might be interested in studying here.
+Staying in Egypt means low living expenses and apart from the affordable cost of living in Egypt, many students might be interested in studying here.
 However, inflation is on the rise, and living expenses are increasing day by day.
 Therefore, these are some of the top tips that students can utilize before moving to Egypt.

 • The rent/mortgage expenses will be the highest expenses you will incur while studying in Egypt.
 Therefore, it is important to choose an accommodation that suits the budget.